csleo95/morphometry/docs/running_on_a_slurm_server_ENIGMA_OCD.rst

 Running on a Slurm Server (ENIGMA-OCD)
 ===========================

-This guide provides step-by-step instructions for running the pipeline in a slurm via a handler script.
-It requires minimal user input and automatically manages the pipeline.
+This section provides a step-by-step guide for executing the pipeline on a slurm server.
+This process \
+involves running a handler script that interactively collects inputs to automatically configure and initiate \
+the pipeline.
+The script also verifies the validity of the inputs.
+If any inputs are found to be invalid, \
+it will display error messages and prompt you to re-enter the incorrect ones.

 1. Download and Execute the Handler Script
 ------------------------------